 How to Replace Analog Thermostat with Digital?

-Substituting your analog thermostat with a digital one is an excellent way to save on your heating bill because digital thermostats can control the temperature in your home more accurately.
-New digital thermostats can save you up to 15% money on your heating bills.
-I think that’s more than enough reason why you should do it as soon as possible.
-My most current little project was replacing the analog thermostat with a digital one.
-I will tell you step by step how I did it.
+Changing your analog thermostat with a digital one is an excellent way to save on your heating bill because digital thermostats can control the temperature in your home more accurately.
+New digital thermostats can save up to 15% of your heating bills.

 Table of Contents